This is a cold call script example from a call I received from a stock broker.

 What Could Have Been Done Better

 Another thing that I did not like in this cold call script example is that he sounded like a salesperson trying to sell something.
 One of our core philosophies is that cold calling can be easier and more successful if do what you can to minimize how much you look like a salesperson trying to sell something.
-We explain why we believe this and how to do this in almost every training module that we provide and you can watch all of those for free on our blog or on our YouTube channel.
+We explain why we believe this and how to do this in almost every training module that we provide, and you can watch all of those for free on our blog or our YouTube channel.

 What Objections Came Up

 We recommend that you respond to the objection of “I am not interested” with one of your pre-qualifying questions, which is a soft question that probes for what is going on with the prospect.
-This guy asked a hard qualifying questions which is a filtering question that identifies if the prospect has the need to purchase, authority to purchase, ability to purchase, and/or the intent to purchase.
+This guy asked a hard qualifying question, which is a filtering question that identifies if the prospect has the need to purchase, authority to purchase, ability to purchase, and/or the intent to purchase.

-It is good to ask hard qualifying questions but it does not make sense to ask those on cold calls because 1) it is too early to ask such hard questions and 2) your goal on a cold call should be to progress to a large conversation and you don’t need to ask a hard qualifying question to determine if it makes sense to progress to that step in the sales process.
+It is good to ask hard qualifying questions, but it does not make sense to ask those on cold calls because 1) it is too early to ask such hard questions and 2) your goal on a cold call should be to progress to a large conversation, and you don’t need to ask a hard qualifying question to determine if it makes sense to progress to that step in the sales process.

 What Questions Could Have Been Asked